wayke-se/components-react-example/README.md

 ## Build

 * In the root dir, run `npm install`
-* Then run `npm run build:js` to build the javascript example or type `npm run build-:s` to build the typescript example
+* Then run `npm run build:js` to build the javascript example or type `npm run build:ts` to build the typescript example

 The result is in the `build` folder.